-I first learned about Lynda.com from my local library during a free 2013 Microsoft Excel tutorial class I took a few months back at one of the local branches.
-A 2016 Microsoft Tutorial is also available, if interested.
+I first learned about Lynda.com from my local library during a free 2013 Microsoft Excel tutorial class I took at one of the local branches.
 I had time to spare so I decided to sign up and take a class to improve my resume.
 Being a stay-at-home mom for 16 years, I have a huge gap in my resume that I need to fill.
 Taking courses, free or otherwise, online or in an actual classroom, is a productive way for me to fill in that career gap to make myself more marketable when I reenter the workforce.
 For now, I improve myself with free resources provided by Lynda.com, among others.
 (Not a sponsored post.)

 To use Lynda.com for free, you must: